NimDint/american-checkers/README.md

 ## Instructions

-Tu start playing, run 'AmericanCheckersUI.exe'.
+To start playing, run 'AmericanCheckersUI.exe'.
 ## Rules

 - In the game of American Checkers, also known as English draughts, two players compete on the 64 squares of a standard checkerboard.
 They use only the dark squares (eight rows, eight columns), each controlling 12 Checkers in different colors, typically black and white.